 The table below lists maximum caching time of some popular public recursive DNS

 services.
 The data was collected by issuing queries for a name that returns a Unix timestamp in a TXT record.
-The authoritative server returns the TXT record without a 10-day TTL.
+The authoritative server returns the TXT record with a 10-day TTL.
 Queries are repeated (from a single location) every 60 seconds and the results analyzed to see how long each service returns cached records.

 The raw data shows that some services return a single (or small number of) cached records for a long time, while others exhibit more complex caching behavior.
 Since the authoritative server returns unique records, we can easily see how many different records a particular service returns from its cache.
 There are a number of reasons that a particular service might return different cached records over a short period of time, including: IP anycast routing changes, numerous load-balanced backend systems, cache replacement, and application restarts.